PranitaJainB/InfiniteTicTacToe/README.md

  ![Screenshot 2024-12-13 at 12 29 55 PM](https://github.com/user-attachments/assets/11fe567d-7287-422f-b7e0-a50fc58588ad)

 ### Figma Design

 https://www.figma.com/community/file/1254192154560627135

+### Using README for Documenting my Learnings while creating this project
 1. write npm create vite@latest to create a project , provide info like project name , select framework and language etc. USE npm run dev to Run the project , don’t forget to cd TicTacToe
 2. styled components are being used ,useState is being used here
 3. map function used.